meerageorge/missing_frame/README.md

 ## Getting Started

 the program take an input from the user to be entered in the terminal:

-		path of the seq folder
+"path of the seq folder"

-and then running the code again will give the required result
+based on this input it iterates through the files in the given input folder.